CHERI Myths: I don't need CHERI if I have safe languages

 Rewriting can introduce new bugs

 Will a team that rewrites a legacy codebase or one that incrementally improves one have fewer bugs in their codebase?
 If you rewrite existing code in a safe language then you can guarantee, by construction, that the code does not have bugs in the category that the language enforces.
-The value of this can’t be understated.
+The value of this can’t be overstated.
 Knowing that code that compiles is free from a particular class of error has a huge value.

 In spite of this improvement, there remains a big difference between ‘memory safe’ and ‘correct’.
 Even formal verification doesn’t guarantee correctness, only that the properties that are checked hold as long as the axioms hold.
 In general, new code is more likely to contain bugs than old code (which people have tested and fixed bugs in, in production, often over many years).
 We saw this with Microsoft’s confusingly named sudo for Windows: It was written in Rust, but the lack of memory safety bugs did not prevent it from being a poor design for security.